guillermo-varela/example-scan-gradle-plugin/README.md

 The task fails if there is at least one dependency with vulnerabilities.

 #### Nexus IQ Server
-Clone this repo on your machine and from the project's root folder run from Terminal/Console:
+Clone this repo on your machine, replace the values at `build.gradle` in the `nexusIQScan` for you IQ Server access data and from the project's root folder run from Terminal/Console:

 `./gradlew nexusIQScan`